juzdepom/advanced-css-sass/README.md

 took a 30 min break after initial pomodoro
 7:40 am - break
 starting again

+another huge thing I'm going to change with regards to my coding: I'm now going to use REMS instead of PX (this is Lecture 18 - Commit 7)

 ### Section 3: How CSS Works: A Look Behind the Scenes
 #### Three Pillars of Writing Good HTML and CSS (Lecture 12)